Space-Engineers-Modding/modding-reference/_doc/reference/tools/3d-modelling/seut/outliner/collisions.md

 title: Collisions
 ---

-This collection will allow you to specify collison meshes for your object.
+These collections will allow you to specify collison meshes for your objects.

 ### Convex Hulls